Virginia Statewide NEM Information

 If you are a member-consumer of an Electric Cooperative seeking information, please contact your local electric cooperative by clicking here.

-This information is updated monthly; however, for official data, please click the link to verify with the individual electric cooperative in the territory you are proposing to install.
+This information is updated bimonthly; however, for official data, please click the link to verify with the individual electric cooperative in the territory you are proposing to install.

 Please note that, in the absence of a NEM transition, the only customers that are eligible for third-party partial requirements power purchase agreements (PPAs) are nonprofit and nonjurisdictional customers who are exempt from federal income taxation.
 A PPA may only be entered into with a registered PPA provider.
 To become a registered PPA provider, please click here.
 When a Cooperative enters a transition, this website will be updated and the Cooperative’s caps will be updated accordingly.